s-ccs/unfold_duration/typst-paper2/main.typ

 Especially the latter is a strong candidate for potential confounds, as stimulus processing times can be decoded from many brain areas using fMRI @nakuci.etal_2024, but more importantly, typically differ between conditions @gilbert.sigman_2007 @lange.roder_2006, and populations @der.deary_2006 (see @Problem\.C for different reaction times between conditions in an oddball experiment).
 Processing times also naturally differ for fixation durations, e.g. in unrestricted viewing @nuthmann_2017, or for certain stimuli, e.g. faces, which are typically fixated longer than other objects @gert.etal_2022.

 Indeed, previous studies by #cite(<wang.etal_2018>, form: "prose"), #cite(<hassall.etal_2022>, form: "prose"), #cite(<yarkoni.etal_2009>, form: "prose"), #cite(<groen.etal_2022>, form: "prose"), #cite(<brands.etal_2024>, form: "prose") & #cite(<mumford.etal_2023a>, form: "prose") have shown the importance to regard duration as a potential confounder in single-neuron activity, in EEG, iEEG and also fMRI.
 #cite(<wang.etal_2018>, form: "prose") recorded single-neuron activity from the medial frontal cortex in non-human primates, which performed a task to produce intervals of motor activity (i.e. a hand movement towards a stimulus) of different lengths.
 Through this, they showed that neural activity temporally scaled with interval length.
 Building on this research, #cite(<hassall.etal_2022>, form: "prose") extended the idea of temporally scaled signals to human cognition.
 By using a general linear model containing fixed- and variable-duration regressors, they successfully unmixed fixed- and scaled-time components in human EEG data.
 Furthermore, #cite(<sun.etal_2024>, form: "prose") recently expressed concerns about reaction time, a prominent example of event duration, as an important confounding variable in response-locked ERPs. #rev[Adding to this, #cite(<yarkoni.etal_2009>, form: "prose") and #cite(<mumford.etal_2023a>, form: "prose") emphasized the importance of considering reaction time in fMRI time series modeling, showing that a reaction time effect can be found over a wide area of brain regions in multiple tasks.
-Further, modelling duration effects in EEG could allow to include the within-subject effect in subsequent fMRI analyses as proposed by #cite(<philiastides.sajda_2007>, form: "prose").
+Further, modeling duration effects in EEG could allow to include the within-subject effect in subsequent fMRI analyses as proposed by #cite(<philiastides.sajda_2007>, form: "prose").
 In their work, they identified components in EEG data of participants doing a decision-making task. //The effect size of these components was directly related to different coherence (i.e. difficulty) levels of the task.
 Using this information as regressors in the analysis of fMRI data, they received better estimate of the spatiotemporal effect of decision making.
 In summary, these studies highlight the increasing importance of considering event duration as a crucial factor in neural and cognitive research.
 And indeed, researchers have explicitly started to include event duration as a predictor in their models @nikolaev.etal_2023.]